HGARgG-0710/recursive_int/README.md

 recursive_int *recursive_int_optimized_revert(recursive_int *)
 ```

-Reverts the order of summands inside the given `recursive_int`.
+Reverts the order of summands inside the given optimized `recursive_int`.

+NOTE: in practice, all it does is change the first and last nodes places, returning the pointer to the new first one.
+For optimized values, this is a sum-equivalent of a full revert.

 &nbsp;